bluecats/bluecats-scratchingpost-android/README.md

 ####BCMicroLocation

 A BCMicroLocation object represents the sites and beacons in proximity to the user.
-When your app needs some context it can query a micro-location for a sites beacons and categories by proximity.
+When your app needs some context it can query a micro-location for a site's beacons and categories by proximity.
 Its all the beacon goodness wrapped up into a tiny object.
 And integrating micro-locations with your app is simple.
 Simply observe the BCMicroLocationManager did update micro location event.

 ## Examples